 After gathering information about your interests, our team can suggest experts based on the type of diagnosis, your insurance and your preferred location.
 Rather than offering one-size-fits-all suggestions, Patient Advocates can offer high-level suggestions based on each patient’s unique needs.

-- Individuals who disagree with their initial diagnosis
+- People who disagree with their initial diagnosis

 - Patients whose first opinion wasn’t with a mesothelioma specialist who want an expert’s opinion